 Directed by Lewis Gilbert

 From out of the murk of postwar films about Southeast Asia comes a glossy adventure story that wishes to say something meaningful.
 It’s a ‘big’ movie with beautiful scenery in an exotic locale, with a trio of big stars against a background of political violence and intrigue.
 William Holden, Capucine and Susannah York are lively and there’s Riz Ortolani music and Freddie Young cinematography to admire.
-Despite its great cast and excellent production values The 7th Dawn can’t do much to lighten a grim situation, a blending of ideas from Graham Greene’s The Quiet American and Burdick & Lederer’s The Ugly American, except that Holden’s is a generic ‘Heroic American.”
+Despite its great cast and excellent production values The 7th Dawn can’t do much to lighten a grim situation, a blending of ideas from Graham Greene’s The Quiet American and Burdick & Lederer’s The Ugly American, except that Holden is a generic ‘Heroic American.”

 Few post-Colonial war movies about conflict in countries newly liberated from the Japanese express the situation clearly.
 The colonials fought and suffered for the Allied side with promises of self-rule after the victory, the fullfillment of which came far too slowly.
 England acknowledged that they’d step aside but balked on giving a timetable.
-When France moved right back into Indochina (Vietnam) and held firm, the entire region became ripe for a wave of Communism that had been ripening for thirty years.
+When France moved right back into Indochina (Vietnam) and held firm, the entire region became ready for a wave of Communism that had been ripening for thirty years.

 Amid the tropical beauty and the local color, The 7th Dawn serves up exciting action & relatable romance, letting disturbing political complications provide extra conflict.
 For a Cold War film the politics are halfway benign: a decent nationalist movement is welcomed by an English governor, but Communist terrorism makes peaceful progress impossible.
 The harsh English reaction does not help at all.
 This show came out in 1964, when strife in Southeast Asia could still serve as a backdrop for ‘escapist’ entertainment.
 A year later, the divisive and controversial Vietnam War would push the entire subject out of bounds.